Gliptal/sumo-integrator/doc/README.md

 --default.action-step-length 0.01
 ```

-**RESULT** - The SUMO car (yellow) should drive the loop in the right lane; its position, angle, speed, acceleration, lights state, and stop state should be displayed on the `stdout` device.
+**RESULT** - The SUMO vehicle (yellow) should drive the loop in the right lane; its position, angle, speed, acceleration, lights state, and stop state should be displayed on the `stdout` device.

 ### EGO-BASIC

 **SCOPE** - This functionality test ensures that SUMO-driven vehicles correctly interact (e.g. avoid, overtake) with a programmatically-driven ego vehicle.

 **SETUP** - The network is formed by a single two-lane road, looped in the shape of a rectangle (dimensioned at 100m x 200m).
 The ego vehicle (red car) and the SUMO vehicles (yellow cars) spawn adjacent to the North-West corner of the loop, at different times.

 **RUN** - SUMO must be started _before_ `egobasic.out` with the following options: